-Response: As only very limited demolition works are proposed to be carried out to facilitate the development it is considered unlikely that there would be an adverse impact on bats as a result of the development proposed.
-However, for the avoidance of doubt, an informative would be attached to any consent issued advising of the appropriate procedures in the event that bats are encountered as part of the development process. - h) The development could cause traffic and parking issues locally.
+Response: It was considered unlikely that there would be any impact on bats as a result of this proposed development.
+However, for the avoidance of doubt, a bat survey was requested by the Council.
+The survey submitted demonstrated that there would indeed be no adverse impact on bats in this instance.
+An informative will nonetheless be attached to any consent issued advising of the appropriate procedures in the unlikely event that bats are encountered as part of the development process. - h) The development could cause traffic and parking issues locally.

-Response: The Council's Roads and Transportation Services were consulted in respect of the application and have advised that, subject to implementation of car parking and visibility splays as set out on the drawings submitted, they do not have any concerns with regard to traffic, parking or other road safety issues associated with the development.
-Appropriate conditions would be attached to any consent issued requiring the appropriate parking and visibility splay measures to be put in place on site before the development is brought into use.

-i) The development could set an undesirable precedent for similar future developments in the area.
+Response: The Council's Roads and Transportation Services were consulted in respect of the application and have advised that given the availability of sufficient off street parking space within the property to facilitate the extended dwellinghouse, they do not have any concerns with regard to traffic, parking or other road safety issues associated with the proposed development.
+While it is possible that there may be some small scale disruption during the construction process associated with the development, this is the case with all proposed developments and should occur for a temporary period only.
+It would not be reasonable or appropriate to refuse consent for the development for this reason. - i) The development could set an undesirable precedent for similar future developments in the area.